emaildot/create-emaildot-app/README.md

 ## Develop and test

-Email Builder uses Snowpack for development server
+Email Builder uses Snowpack for the development server

-use `npm start` to start dev server
+use `npm start` to start the dev server

 ### Routing

-The development routing is based on react router so all pages should be added `./src/add-routes-here.js`
+The development routing is based on react-router so all pages should be added `./src/add-routes-here.js`

 ### Public folder

-but global resources in public folder
+but global resources in the public folder

 ## Generate/Build Email

-use `npm run build` to generate emails based contents in pages folder. generated pages will appear in `./build` folder
+use `npm run build` to generate emails-based contents in the pages folder. generated pages will appear in `./build` folder

 ---